pramidipati/pwn.college_pranav/Comprehending Commands.md

 linked the file which did not have the flag to one which did
 direntry → inode → data blocks
 Hardlink Softlink
-Works across filesystems?
+Works across filesystems( different partitions)?
 No	 Yes
 Can link directories?
 No	 Yes
 Storage overhead	Very small	Small (stores path string)